Admiring Light

 Mr. Hondong said that it was difficult.
 Shooters of the X-Pro 1 desire the hybrid optical finder, and they are thinking of ways to bring something like the EVF of the X-T1 into a hybrid finder, but that this proves challenging to fit into a body that people expect.
 To be clear, he wasn’t confirming that an X-T1 sized finder would be in an X-Pro 2, but that the fact that the X-T1 exists makes designing the new finder challenging due to expectations.
 He mentioned the X100s and T improving on the hybrid finder of the X100, and that Fuji would see how the response to the X100T was to consider the options for any potential X-Pro replacement.

-15 thoughts on “Interview with Fujifilm’s Torben Hondong”
+15 responses to “Interview with Fujifilm’s Torben Hondong”

 So it seems like it is still a long way off to an X-Pro1 replacement.